Sumit-Upadhya-y/Sumit-Upadhya-y/README.md

-- 👋 Hi, I’m @Sumit-Upadhya-y
+-  Hi, I’m @Sumit-Upadhya-y
-- 👀 I’m interested in Data Science and web dev
+-  I’m interested in Data Science and web dev
-- 🌱 I’m currently learning Data Science
+-  I’m currently learning Data Science
-- 💞️ I’m looking to collaborate on new website building teams
+-  I’m looking for Job Opportunities
-- 📫 How to reach me upadhyaysumit815@gmail.com
+-  How to reach me upadhyaysumit815@gmail.com

 <!---
 Sumit-Upadhya-y/Sumit-Upadhya-y is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.